MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 thisXDocument.UI.Alert(thisApplication.Version)
 ```

-### Using the Class Library Reference Documentation
+### Using the Class Library reference documentation

 The organization of the **Microsoft.Office.Interop.InfoPath.SemiTrust** namespace Class Library reference documentation reflects the relationships between coclass interfaces and the inherited interfaces they implement.
 This is described in the "How COM Objects are Exposed to Managed Code" section earlier in this topic.